 Absorption and Emission

 Frequently, color centers with a sufficiently high density cause substantial absorption of light at optical wavelengths where there would normally be no absorption, since the photon energy is below the band gap energy.
-The effect of the defects can be described as introducing additional defect levels in the energy level diagram, which lie between the conduction and balance band, so that lower-energy photons are allowed to participate in absorption processes.
+The effect of the defects can be described as introducing additional defect levels in the energy level diagram, which lie between the conduction and valence band, so that lower-energy photons are allowed to participate in absorption processes.
 As a result of the additional absorption, some naturally completely transparent crystals exhibit pronounced colors due to some density of colors centers.
 For example, transmitted light may look yellow if color centers lead to the absorption of blue light.
 In other cases, where a material with lower band gap energy is already naturally yellow, the effect of additional absorption by color centers is a less apparent color change.

 It is also possible that crystal defects allow the emission of light at new wavelengths – spontaneous emission and also stimulated emission.
 The latter is exploited in color center lasers.
 They are normally based on crystals where certain color centers are induced by high-energy irradiation.
 Certain laser wavelengths can be reached by such lasers, which are difficult to reach with other laser sources.